Blog Post

 • Is the place of service accurate on the claim?

-• Is the claim deficient in certain information, like prior authorization or the effective period of time within which the pre-approved service must be provided for reimbursement to occur?
+• Is the claim deficient in certain information, like prior authorization or the effective period within which the pre-approved service must be provided for reimbursement to occur?

 • Are there mismatched totals or mutually exclusive codes?